Arana–Southern Treaty: Negotiations

 Although the Anglo-French force defeated Argentine forces, the cost of victory proved excessive in light of the military acumen displayed by the Argentines.
 As a result, the British sought to exit from the confrontation.

 Negotiations to end the conflict took nearly two years from 1848 to 1849.
-The final result was a peace treaty, the Arana–Southern Convention known as "Convention for the perfect restoration of friendly relations between the Argentine Confederation and Her Britannic Majesty" (Convención para restablecer las perfectas relaciones de amistad entre la Confederación Argentina y Su Majestad Britanica).
-It is also known as the "Convention of Settlement" or the “Arana-Southern Treaty”.

-The treaty is viewed as a considerable triumph for the Argentine caudillo and Governor of Buenos Aires General Rosas, as it was the first time that one of the emerging South American nations were able to impose their will on two European powers (Britain and France).
+The final result was the Arana–Southern Treaty.
+It is viewed as a considerable triumph for Rosas, as it was the first time that one of the emerging South American nations were able to impose their will on two European powers (Britain and France).

 However, Rosas—as he had previously considered over the country's debt to Barings Bank—was also prepared to concede Argentina's claim to the Falkland Islands in the Convention, which would be a major point of contention and even military conflict during the next century.
 The treaty settled "the existing differences" between the two nations.

 Ratification

 The Convention was signed on 24 November 1849 and ratified on 15 May 1850.
 The treaty came into force after ratification.
 Details of the Arana–Southern Treaty were published by the Foreign and Commonwealth Office, volume 37.